Mother and Child Reunion (Degrassi: The Next Generation): Production

 Production on "Mother and Child Reunion" began earlier than expected, as CTV initially planned to launch the series in January 2002.
 At the eleventh hour the broadcaster decided to bring it forward to October 2001 to coincide with the back-to-school season.
 The episode was written by series co-creator Moore, also credited as creative consultant, and script editor Aaron Martin.
 Co-creator Schuyler, with her husband and Epitome Pictures partner Stohn, served as executive producers.
 The line producer was David Lowe.
-"Mother and Child Reunion" was directed by Bruce McDonald, who had previously directed the films Roadkill (1989), Highway 61 (1991), Hard Core Logo (1996), and the television series Queer As Folk (2001–2005).
+"Mother and Child Reunion" was directed by Bruce McDonald, who had previously directed the films Roadkill (1989), Highway 61 (1991), Hard Core Logo (1996), and the television series Queer as Folk (2001–2005).
 Epitome Pictures sought funding from the Government of Canada, through its two Crown corporations, Telefilm Canada and the Canadian Television Fund, which provide financial support to Canadian audiovisual productions.
 Filming began on July 3, before Epitome Pictures could finalize their contracts with Telefilm and the Television Fund.
 Other financial contributors included Royal Bank of Canada, Cogeco, Shaw Communications, and Bell Canada.

 To appeal to Degrassi's established audience, a number of references to events which occurred in Degrassi Junior High, Degrassi High and School's Out were written into the episode.
 Throughout those two series, Joey would frequently wear a fedora which became that character's trademark prop.
 The fedora made a reappearance in this episode, and was worn by Manny, Spike, Snake, Caitlin and Lucy, but not Joey, and it appeared in every scene which featured a character from the old series.

-Prior to the episode airing, a website was created with a "virtual school" in which fans could "enrol" in order to receive regular emails from their character "classmates" and discuss ongoing plots, in an effort to provide a complete viewing experience for the audience.
+Prior to the episode airing, a website was created with a "virtual school" in which fans could "enroll" in order to receive regular emails from their character "classmates" and discuss ongoing plots, in an effort to provide a complete viewing experience for the audience.
 As the broadcast date of the episode neared, more content was added to the website to make it appear as if it were a true school reunion website.
 The website was actually seen on screen when the characters Spike and Caitlin were reminiscing about their high school days.

 "Mother and Child Reunion" aired on the terrestrial television network CTV on October 14, 2001, and was advertised as a television special.
 In the United States, it was broadcast on July 1, 2002, on the Noggin cable channel during its programming block for teenagers, The N; it served as the final episode of season one.
 In Australia, the episode aired on the terrestrial network ABC TV on August 1, 2002.
 The episode has been released on DVD as part of the complete first season DVD boxset, which was released in Canada on October 19, 2004, in the U.S. on September 28, 2004, and in Australia on September 8, 2010.
 The episode is also available at iTunes Stores to download and watch on home computers and certain iPod models, and at Zune Marketplace for the Xbox 360 and Zune media players.